toilacube/simple-database-in-go/README.md

 Learning go by building a database from scratch, why not?

+More README in each folder.

 Resources: [Build Your Own Database From Scratch in Go](https://build-your-own.org/database/)